-Social technologies offer ways to organise the debate as described in question 1 to reach the state as described in question 2.
-To me, social Technologies are a game changer.
-These technologies offer a (digital) context that shapes behaviour.
-They can change the social fabric of an organizations and thus also its culture.
+Social technologies offer ways to organize the debate as described in question 1 to reach the state as described in question 2.
+To me, social Technologies are a game-changer.
+These technologies offer a (digital) context that shapes behavior.
+They can change the social fabric of organizations and thus also its culture.
 But like most drastic changes, it does not come easily.
 It’s not enough to install social technologies (a technological intervention).
 It takes much more.
 Introducing social technologies is part of a more general change of cultural, one that is not to be taken too lightly.

 What do Social Technologies Do?

-In het book Isabel De Clercq says that
+In her book Isabel De Clercq says that

 1. Digital subverts Hierarchy.
 Digital is a rebellious act against command-and-control systems.